zfields/nes-rob/docs/research.md

 black flashes are represented as `0`'s, and green flashes are represented as `1`'s.

-Fortunately, these signals can be reproduced using any color LED and adhering to the timing required to emulate NTSC signals.
+Fortunately, these signals can be reproduced using any color LED while adhering to the timing required to emulate NTSC signals.
 When using an LED, `0` (or black) can be recreated by simply leaving the LED off, while `1` (or green) can be recreated by turning the LED on.

 ### Command Sequence